JAWS Scripts For Unigram

 Note that this list also includes any groups and/or channels to which you are subscribed.

-- The sequences [ E and [ H focus the chat input box and chat history list, respectively, in the active chat.
+- The sequences [ E and [ H focus the chat input box and chat history list, respectively,

 - The sequence [ U focuses, when possible, the "Unread Messages" indicator in the open chat.